yugabyte/yugabyte-db/docs/content/latest/comparisons/hbase.md

 showAsideToc: true
 ---

-Following are the key areas of differences between Yugabyte DB and [Apache HBase](http://hbase.apache.org/).
+Following are the key areas of differences between YugabyteDB and [Apache HBase](http://hbase.apache.org/).

 ## Simpler software stack

-HBase relies on HDFS (another complex piece of infrastructure for data replication) and on Zookeeper for leader election, failure detection, and so on.
+Apache HBase relies on HDFS (another complex piece of infrastructure for data replication) and on Apache Zookeeper for leader election, failure detection, and so on.
 Running HBase smoothly requires a lot of on-going operational overheads.

 ## High availability and fast failover